Master of Arts in Teaching: Curriculum Requirements

 Master of Arts in Teaching (MAT) program prepares teacher candidates to become critical teachers of contemporary art and visual culture.

-MAT students at the School of the Art Institute of Chicago (SAIC) fulfill their degree requirements by applying the skills learned in the program to teaching experiences in Chicago’s public school system.
-Students are required to complete more than 600 hours of preclinical and clinical teaching experience under the supervision of a cooperating teacher and Department of Art Education faculty member.
+MAT teacher candidates at the School of the Art Institute of Chicago (SAIC) fulfill their degree requirements by applying the skills learned in the program to teaching experiences in Chicago’s public school system.
+Candidates are required to complete 550 hours of preclinical and clinical teaching experiences under the supervision of a cooperating teacher and Department of Art Education faculty member.

 MAT students are encouraged to take electives in emphasis areas outside SAIC's Department of Art Education.
 Situating an academically rigorous professional program within a fine arts context gives students the freedom to enrich their learning experience with various studio-based practices.
 In addition, graduate students pursue relevant research and praxis that culminates in the production of a master's thesis.

 Master of Arts in Teaching candidates complete 90 hours of preclinical observations in diverse classroom settings.
 The preclinical observations are followed by 490 hours of student teaching in ARTED 6290 Apprentice Teaching, equal to 9 credits.
 Student teachers are placed in two public schools for 14 weeks and are supervised by SAIC faculty member and on-site cooperating teachers.
 Student teachers meet with faculty for a weekly seminar to review lesson plans, strategies, and experiences.